llvm/llvm-project/flang/docs/OpenMP-declare-target.md

 attribute so they will be removed after outlining the target regions contained inside.

-While this infrastructure is generally applicable to more than just Flang, we currently only utilise them in the Flang frontend and they are part of the Flang codebase, rather than the OpenMP dialect codebase.
+While this infrastructure could be generally applicable to more than just Flang, it is only utilised in the Flang frontend, so it resides there rather than in the OpenMP dialect codebase.

 # Declare Target OpenMP Dialect To LLVM-IR Lowering

-The OpenMP dialect lowering of `declare target` is a little unique currently, as it's not an `operation` and is an `attribute` we process it utilising the LLVM Target lowerings `amendOperation`, which occurs immediately after an operation has been lowered to LLVM-IR.
-As it can be applicable to multiple different operations, we must specialise this function for each operation type that we may encounter.
-Currently this is `GlobalOp`'s and `FuncOp`'s.
+The OpenMP dialect lowering of `declare target` is done through the `amendOperation` flow, as it's not an `operation` but rather an `attribute`.
+This is triggered immediately after the corresponding operation has been lowered to LLVM-IR.
+As it is applicable to different types of operations, we must specialise this function for each operation type that we may encounter.
+Currently, this is `GlobalOp`'s and `FuncOp`'s.

-In the case where we encounter a `FuncOp` our processing is fairly simple, if we're processing the device code, we will finish up our removal of `host` marked functions, anything we could not remove previously we now remove, e.g. if it had a `target` directive in it (which we need to keep a hold of to this point, to actually outline the `target` kernel for device).
-This hopefully leaves us with only `any`, `device` or undeterminable functions left in the module to lower further, reducing the possibiltiy of device incompatible code being in the module.
+`FuncOp` processing is fairly simple.
+When compiling for the device, `host` marked functions are removed, including those that could not be removed earlier due to having `target` directives within.
+This leaves `any`, `device` or indeterminable functions left in the module to lower further.
+When compiling for the host, no filtering is done because `nohost` functions must be available as a fallback implementation.

-For `GlobalOp`'s, the processing is a little more complex, we currently leverage two OMPIRBuilder functions which we have inherited from Clang and moved to the `OMPIRBuilder` to share across the two compiler frontends`registerTargetGlobalVariable` and `getAddrOfDeclareTargetVar`.
+For `GlobalOp`'s, the processing is a little more complex.
+We currently leverage the `registerTargetGlobalVariable` and `getAddrOfDeclareTargetVar` `OMPIRBuilder` functions shared with Clang.
-These two functions are actually recursive and invoke each other depending on the clauses and options provided to the `OMPIRBuilder` (in particular unified shared memory), but the main functionality they provide is the generation of a new global pointer for device with a "ref_" prefix, and enqueuing metadata generation by the `OMPIRBuilder` at the end of the module, for both host and device that links the newly generated device global pointer and the host pointer together across the two modules (and resulting binaries).
+These two functions invoke each other depending on the clauses and options provided to the `OMPIRBuilder` (in particular, unified shared memory).
+Their main purposes are the generation of a new global device pointer with a "ref_" prefix on the device and enqueuing metadata generation by the `OMPIRBuilder` to be produced at module finalization time.
+This is done for both host and device and it links the newly generated device global pointer and the host pointer together across the two modules.

 Similarly to other metadata (e.g. for `TargetOp`) that is shared across both host and device modules, processing of `GlobalOp`'s in the device